LiveIntent/live-connect/README.md

 The `enrichers` folder contains code responsible for extracting specific information about the page visit when the module is loaded.
 It makes sure that the extracted data is stored in the state which contains data which is sent as a single pixel.

 ### Page enrichment
-`enrichers/page.js` holds the logic which determines the real page url on which we're trying to capture user interactions
+`enrichers/page.js` holds the logic which determines the real page url on which we're trying to capture user interactions.

 ### Identifiers enrichment
 `enrichers/identifiers.js` is responsible for reading the `identifiersToResolve` configuration parameter to read any additional identifiers that customers want to share with us.